facebook/zstd/contrib/experimental_dict_builders/fastCover/README.md

 ###Usage:
-To build a random dictionary with the provided arguments: make ARG= followed by arguments
+To build a FASTCOVER dictionary with the provided arguments: make ARG= followed by arguments If k or d is not provided, the optimize version of FASTCOVER is run.

 ### Examples:
 make ARG="in=../../../lib/dictBuilder out=dict100 dictID=520"